finbourne/horizon-sdk-python/sdk/docs/LusidPropertyToVendorFieldMapping.md

 # LusidPropertyToVendorFieldMapping

-The mapping of a LUSID Property to the Vendor Field that would populate it
+The mapping of a LUSID Property from the Vendor Field that would populate it

 ## Properties
 Name | Type | Description | Notes